evshvarov/csvgen/README.md

 This is a simple to to import data from an arbitrary CSV to InterSystems IRIS.
-It can import from file or from public URL
+It can import from file or from public URL if you are on IRIS 2021.2 and newer it uses LOAD DATA function to import data

 ## Installation with ZPM
 ```